 Contingencies.
-In connection with the acquisitions we completed in fiscal 2006 and fiscal 2005, we agreed to pay additional consideration, for up to five years following the transactions, if specific performance targets are met.
-These payments are generally required to be made in cash, and in some cases are to be paid in shares of our common stock.
-We believe that we will have sufficient funds to satisfy any additional obligations related to the contingent consideration.
-We expect to fund these contingent cash payments, if any, from existing cash resources, cash generated from operations, or financing transactions.
+In connection with an acquisition we completed in fiscal 2009, we agreed to pay incentive performance awards, if specific performance targets are met in fiscal 2010 through fiscal 2012.
+In addition, in connection with an acquisition completed during fiscal 2006, we agreed to pay additional consideration, contingent upon the achievement of specific performance targets.
+We believe that we will have sufficient funds to satisfy any obligations related to the incentive performance awards and contingent consideration.
+We expect to fund these payments, if any, from existing cash resources, cash generated from operations, or financing transactions.